 What you need to be doing now

-It is vital that employers review their HR records to ensure their EU employees register to the scheme before 30 June 2021 provide the necessary check codes so the employer can obtain the required ‘right to work’ checks for their files.
+It is vital that employers review their HR records to ensure their EU employees who registered to the scheme before 30 June 2021 provide the necessary check codes so the employer can obtain the required ‘right to work’ checks for their files.

 Have a read through all the latest immigration questions and answers that we have been asked about Brexit.

 Webinar: Working Internationally - Amidst Covid-19 and Brexit